The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: A Provincial in Paris

-Gateaux military dossier (\cite{Gateaux_archmil}) stipulates that Gateaux signed his voluntary engagement in Vitry on October 12th, 1907 and asked to be incorporated only at the end of his study time.
-On october 10th, 1910 Gateaux joined the 94th Infantry regiment where he is a basic `second class ' soldier.
-On February 18th, 1911 he became {\it caporal} (a kind of private first class), and finally is declared second lieutenant in the reserve by the President of the Republic on September 17th, 1911.
-Then Gateaux had to follow some special training for officers, and the comments made by his superiors on the military dossier indicate that the supposed military training at the Ecole Normale had (not surprisingly) been more virtual than real.
-On the special pages devoted to his superior's appraisal, one reads : {\it 1st Semester 1912 : M.Gateaux strives to acquire the aptitude to comandment and to his functions of second lieutenant.
-He has very good spirit, is very intelligent, zealous, and conscentious, but he was quite badly prepared for his rank}.
-The second semester 1912 (which ended in fact in September) seems however to have been more convincing.
-It is written that Gateaux {\it has made many progresses.
-Very intelligent, very conscentious, and very good feelings, willing to do for the best.
-He has become a good section leader, capable of useful tasks in case of mobilization.
-He has followed a period of instruction for shooting and obtained very good marks during it.
-He is able to lead a machine-gun section}.
-This last sentence has a strange resonance with Gateaux's death exactly two years later, while operating on the machine-guns of his section.
+Before taking up this position, Gateaux should have fulfilled his military obligations.
+From March 1905 (\citett{JO1905}), a new law replaced the July 1889 regulation for the organization of the army.
+The period of active military service had been reduced to 2 years, but conscription became, in theory, absolutely universal.
+Gateaux was particularly affected by article 23 stipulating that the young men who entered educational institutions such as the \'Ecole Normale Sup\'erieure could, at their choice, fulfill the first of their two years of military service in the ranks before their admission to these institutions or after their exit.
+Gateaux had chosen the latter option (\citett{Gateauxarchmil}).
+In October 1910, Gateaux joined the 94th Infantry regiment where he was a private.
+In February 1911 he was promoted to {\it caporal} (corporal), and finally was declared second lieutenant in the reserve in September 1911.
+He had to follow some special training for officers; the comments made by his superiors on the military file indicate that the supposed military training at the \'Ecole Normale had been more virtual than real.
+On the special pages devoted to his superior's appraisal, one reads that, though having very good spirit, Ren\'e was hardly prepared for his rank, but that the second semester 1912 (which ended in fact in September 1912) seems to have been better.
+He had followed a period of instruction for shooting and obtained very good marks.
+A final comment in the military file has a strange resonance with what happened two years later.
+Gateaux's superior mentioned that he was able to lead a machine-gun section.